WARNING: This product contains a chemical known to the State of California to cause cancer and birth defects or other reproductive harm.

 Displays the switch position of the ground lift and level switches.

-Provides a continuous audio signal tone.
+Provides a continuous audio signal tone for testing and troubleshooting.

 Meter Overload Hold